 Not at all!
 Rioja lags four steps behind the place it should be.
 The marketing teams in the Regulatory Body have a great deal of work to do; more than the producers, who are focused on selling their own style of wines.
 The whole of the DO is the sum of all the styles that need to be championed, not just those backed by the wholesalers.

 Rioja’s Regulatory Body approved a new single vineyard designation.
 Is it a step in the right direction?

-The first steps have been taken but I think we need many more steps before we can run.
+The first steps have been taken.
 It’s a good start but many more changes are still necessary.
 The single vineyard designation is just one of them.

 Perhaps it was a good opportunity to make deeper changes.

-Changes need to be thought out thoroughly and people need to be steered towards those them progressively.
-Drastic changes are not are good idea because we might make mistakes.
-It might be a problem if changes are carelessly made or are just for the benefit of a minority.
+Changes need to be thought out thoroughly and people need to be steered towards them progressively.
+Drastic changes are not a good idea because we might make mistakes.
+It might be a problem if changes are carelessly made or just benefit a minority.

 Should you or others in your position be consulted for these changes?